 Art was not Beverly’s first calling.
 In fact, she held a long and successful science career before making the switch, “When I left school and went to university,” Beverly says, “I studied microbiology and ended up working in antibiotic research.
 Then later, I worked in the field of hospital-acquired infections.
-We would test if there were lots of people with the same infection on a ward; it was all to do with infection control.”
+We would test if many people had the same infection on a ward; it was all to do with infection control.”

 From science experiments to art experiments

-Beverly discovered Freud when she was studying, and his work permanently impacted her.
-“He said that when someone dies,” Beverly says, “you mentally hold up these memories and images of the person and that enables you to come to terms with the fact that they’re not there.
-You think about them, and you say, ‘okay, they’re not here anymore’.
-It’s this constant, remembering, repeating and working through memories, that means that you can detach your libido, your lifeforce from the person.
+Beverly discovered Freud while studying, and his work permanently impacted her.
+“He said that when someone dies,” Beverly says, “you mentally hold up these memories and images of the person, and that enables you to come to terms with the fact that they’re not there.
+You think about them and say, ‘okay, they’re not here anymore’.
+It’s this constant, remembering, repeating and working through memories that means you can detach your libido and lifeforce from the person.
 And then you can move on.”

 Black or white?

 Cultural differences in mourning, like the western use of black and the eastern use of white, also fascinate Beverly, “I went to India a few years ago,” she says, “and I was talking to some women there about mourning.
 They took me to a sari shop and pointed out to me all the different ones that were used for women to wear when they were widowed.
 They gave me some, and I did actually make a piece of work.
 It was a sort of a cone standing on its point, and it was made from strips from the sari.
 The strips are about a centimetre wide.
-I machine stitched them together and made a sort of a wire framework.
-Then, as you reach the point, the white was then stained until the bottom of it was completely black.”
+I machine-stitched them together and made a sort of wire framework.
+Then, as you reach the point, the white was stained until its bottom was completely black.”

 Fabric as skin

 Fabric is crucial to Beverly’s worldview.
 “Fabric is our second skin.
 That’s how people describe clothing,” she says, “But to me, this whole cloth thing is skin.
-The reason I tear and mend is to do with our experience of life events, it’s like ‘This is the fabric of my being’.
-Things happen in life, they make a mark on you internally, externally, and this is a way of representing that.”
+The reason I tear and mend is to do with our experience of life events; it’s like, ‘This is the fabric of my being’.
+Things happen in life; they make a mark on you internally and externally, and this represents that.”

 About the artist

-Beverly Ayling-Smith’s work focuses on the emotional dimensions in the words loss, absence and grief.
+Beverly Ayling-Smith’s work focuses on the emotional dimensions of the words loss, absence and grief.

 Beverly uses textiles in her work as we experience them in all aspects of our everyday lives and has built up a vocabulary, not only of words but of feelings and memories which we associate with them.
 We touch, handle, see, wear and use them.
-This experience allows us to think about their involvement in containing the history of our lives, our emotions and our memories.
+This experience allows us to consider their involvement in containing the history of our lives, emotions and memories.

-Beverly has a PhD, an MA in contemporary crafts, a BA in embroidered textiles, and is a member of the Society of designer craftsmen.
-She has had solo shows, and exhibitions across the UK, Europe, Canada, the US and Japan and has presented her research to conferences around the globe on the topic of cloth loss and memory, and the language of grief in textile art practice.
+Beverly has a PhD, an MA in contemporary crafts, and a BA in embroidered textiles, and is a member of the Society of designer craftsmen.
+She has had solo shows and exhibitions across the UK, Europe, Canada, the US and Japan and has presented her research to conferences around the globe on the topic of cloth loss and memory and the language of grief in textile art practice.